By using this site, you agree to the Privacy Policy and Terms of Use.

 Step 1: Soften the butter correctly

-Leave the butter at room temperature for 30–45 minutes, until it yields to gentle pressure.
-It should be pliable and matte—not glossy, not pooling, and not melted.
+Let butter sit at room temperature for 30–45 minutes until it yields to gentle pressure but is not melting.
+The butter should be pliable and matte for best incorporation.

 Step 2: Cream butter and sugar

-In a small bowl, beat the softened butter and sugar for 60–90 seconds using a spoon, spatula, or hand mixer.
-You’re looking for a lighter color and a slightly aerated texture.
+In a small bowl, beat the butter and sugar for 60–90 seconds with a spoon, spatula, or hand mixer.
+You want a lighter color and a slightly aerated texture without generating heat.

 Step 3: Add cinnamon and mix until uniform

-Sprinkle in the cinnamon and mix until the color is consistent with no streaks.
-Scrape down the bowl once or twice to prevent pockets of concentrated spice.
+Sprinkle in the ground cinnamon and mix until the color is uniform with no streaks.
+Scrape down the bowl once or twice to avoid concentrated pockets of spice.

 Step 4: Taste and adjust

-If the spread feels stiff, let it sit at room temperature for 5 minutes and stir again.
-Microwaving tends to melt the butter unevenly and can make the mixture look oily.
+If the spread feels stiff, let it sit at room temperature for 5–10 minutes and stir again.
+Avoid microwaving; uneven heating produces oily separation and an inferior texture.

 Chef’s Notes: Texture, Spreadability, and Serving